Car Rental Cancun

 Useful city facts

 Cancun was built in the 1970s in what was then a very rural, but beautiful area.
 The city is split into two areas, the Hotel Zone where all of the hotels and tourists stay and Downtown where the locals live.
-The city, being entirely new, does not have much in the way of cultural attraction or and nothing in respects to colonial architecture.
+The city, being entirely new, does not have much in the way of cultural attractions and nothing in respect to colonial architecture.
 The Downtown area, perhaps a welcome escape from the tourist world, has typical Mexican restaurants and shopping for the local residents but little else to offer.

 Hurricane season lasts from June to November, with the months between August and October having the highest likelihood of activity.
 Major hurricanes have hit Cancun in the past.
 Hurricane Gilbert hit the city directly in 1988 and washed away a significant portion of the area’s beaches.
 The ocean had to be drudged to reform the beaches to keep the tourists coming.
 Most recently, the eye of Hurricane Wilma passed over Cozumel and Playa del Carmen and very near Cancun.
 The city would again need to rebuild afterward.